Thanks for dropping by.

 Maybe we’ve met?

 Perhaps we’ve already connected through my praise chorus, “I Love You, Lord.”
 Forty-two years ago, weary and bone-lonely, I wrote that little song while our first child slept.

 People around the world still sing Let me be a sweet, sweet sound in Your ear.

-I write this blog twice a month with the same hope.
+I write this blog once or twice a month with the same hope.

 A lifelong “creative” with a growing contemplative streak, I’ve switched hats more often than hobos in a vaudeville skit: songwriter, artist, actress, mime, clown, storyteller, teacher, poet, director, editor.